GregWoods/gregwoods.github.io/_posts/2006-08-08-best-and-worst-customer-service-in-uk-and-a-bit-about-linux.md

   - Customer Service
   - Linux
 ---
-A couple of recent customer service experiences I've had recently&#8230;.
+A couple of recent customer service experiences I've had recently....

   1. Nationwide Building Society (Direct)- Their online mortgage application service and subsequent phone based customer services is definately the worst customer service I have ever seen.
 How can a mortgage application take from March to August to complete, when there are no special circumstances at all, just NationwideBS Customer Service incompetence?
   2. Nationwide Building Society (Local branch) - being a geek I'd much rather do stuff online than talk to a real person.
 Sad but true.
 However, in desperation, after an email and complaint letter got no response, I went into local (Lancaster) branch to see if they could do something to sort my mortgage out.
 The service was excellent.
 I was always phoned back (sometimes an hour late, but that can slip), and they sorted the problem within 3 days.
 Nationwide Direct couldn't sort it after 3 months.
 Well done Emma!